 Surfshark background check

-Surfshark has a stellar track since it burst onto the scene in 2018.
-Over the years, this VPN has grown in popularity by offering excellent features, secure apps, great performance, and all for a low price.
+Surfshark has had a stellar track since it burst onto the scene in 2018.
+This VPN continues to grow in popularity by offering excellent features, secure apps, great performance, unlimited simultaneous connections, and a low, low price.

 One of the biggest changes to Surfshark was the announcement in 2022 that Surfshark was merging with Nord Security.
 Fortunately, we see that Surfshark will continue to operate independently, but will now have the backing of a major security company, therefore giving the VPN more long-term stability.